akatsay/iin-assessment/iin-assessment-backend/README.md

 ## Description

-This is a backend program developed for the IIN assessment.
-It retrieves data from the DataUSA API and provides population-related information based on specified parameters.
+This is a node application developed for the IIN assessment.
+It retrieves data from the DataUSA API and provides population-related information based on specified parameters via command-line.

 ## Installation